Trash and Recycling

 - Office Paper

 - Corrugated Cardboard

 Contact your hauler for specific leaf and branch collection schedules and how to bag or tie your plant waste.
 The Township does permit some open burning; please contact the Township and complete a permit application several days before you plan to burn to find out if it is permitted in your area.

 You may know by now that electronics, especially computers, contain heavy metals and other hazardous materials.
 That’s why they were banned from curbside trash collection in 2013.

 Other household hazards include: House and lawn pesticides, pool chemicals, painting and rust removal products, household and lead-acid batteries, flammables like kerosene and gas/oil mixtures, and various cleaning products.

 Please don’t let these items slip into your weekly trash!
-Instead, bring them to a Bucks County Household Hazardous Waste Collection event, scheduled from May through December each year.
-Here’s a link to where they post annual schedules.
+Instead, bring them to a Bucks County Household Hazardous Waste Collection event, scheduled from spring through fall each year.
+Here’s a link to where the County posts annual schedules.